Amount of weekly benefits

 If you have earnings from both self-employment and insurable earnings as an employee, you may choose to apply for EI special benefits as a self-employed person or as an employee.

 If you are applying as a self-employed person, we will take into account your earnings from both self-employment and employment as an employee when we calculate your weekly benefit amount, as long as your earnings from both sources are eligible.
-You must provide your Record of Employment to show details of eligible employment earnings.
+You must provide your Record of Employment to show details of your earnings as an employee.

 If you are applying as an employee, we will use only the earnings from your employment as an employee (including fishing earnings) to calculate your weekly benefit amount.
 We will not use any of your self-employed earnings.
-You must provide your Record of Employment (available from your employer) to show details of eligible employment earnings.
+You must provide your Record of Employment (available from your employer) to show details of your earnings as an employee.

 Income tax return information